whleng/18755-project/README.md

 ## Data Processing Scripts
 Data processing scripts are located under `general_data_cleaning/`
 - `job_scraper.ipynb`: Parses `postings.csv` to include the skills associated with each job posting.
 Output is `data/postings_parsed.csv`
 - `filter_swe_jobs.py`: Creates a filtered dataset of all the tech jobs, including jobs within the "Software Development" industry and jobs in all industries with titles related to "Software Engineer".
-Output is `combined_tech_postings.csv`

 ## Processed Data
 - `skills_lowercase.json`: Self-created list of common soft skills and technical skills.
 Used for `job_scraper.ipynb` to assign skills to each job posting.
-- `combined_tech_postings.csv`: Filtered dataset of all the tech jobs.
+- `combined_tech_postings.csv`: Filtered dataset of all the tech jobs ("Software Development" industry **and** job titles with "Software Engineer")
 - `sde_postings_with_location.csv`: Filtered dataset of jobs in the "Software Development" industry.
 - `swe_postings_with_location.csv`: Filtered dataset of jobs with job title related to "Software Engineer" across all industries.
 Location data (latitude and longitude is also included)
 - `filtered_1000_postings_with_location.csv`: Filtered dataset by selecting top 1000 jobs in each industry from `swe_postings_with_location.csv`